-The Long Valley Mineral Resources are tabulated below.
-The estimated Mineral Resources are reported at cutoffs that are reasonable given anticipated mining methods, processing costs, and economic conditions, which fulfills regulatory requirements that a Mineral Resource exists "in such form, grade or quality and quantity that there are reasonable prospects for eventual economic extraction."
+The Long Valley gold resources are tabulated below.
+The estimated resources are reported at cutoffs that are reasonable given anticipated mining methods, processing costs, and economic conditions, which fulfills regulatory requirements that a resource exists "in such form, grade or quality and quantity that there are reasonable prospects for eventual economic extraction."